How Ukraine’s first lady stuck a hammer blow against Putin via the UK

 “That will mean that anyone with power, strength and sufficient financial capacity can do whatever they want in this world.”

 “This will mean that global deterrents aren't working.
-It will be the worst case scenario for all of humanity."
+It will be the worst-case scenario for all of humanity."

 The effect was immediate.
-While countries across the world have imposed a number of sanctions on Russia since Vladimir Putin's invasion began, a spokesman for the foreign secretary told The Independent the government “echoes the frustrations the first lady has expressed” adding that it was working quickly to block the loopholes.
+While countries across the world have imposed a number of sanctions on Russia since Vladimir Putin's invasion began, a spokesman for the foreign secretary told The Independent that the government “echoes the frustrations the first lady has expressed”, adding that it was working quickly to block the loopholes.

-Less than 24 hours later, the Foreign Office announced its largest ever crackdown on third countries aiding Russia.
+Less than 24 hours later, the Foreign Office announced its largest-ever crackdown on third countries aiding Russia.

 This is part of a push by Mrs Zelenska to increase the soft power she can wield, by adapting her own role as first lady and the role of first partners all over the globe.
 She talked me through a summit of first ladies and first gentlemen she is holding in September in Kyiv – hoping to create a collective of first partners that come together to create change in the world.